 - Delivered duty paid vs. delivered duty unpaid

 - Customs clearance process

-- Have control of the flow on certain products
+2. Have control of the flow of certain products

-Those Duties and Taxes need to be cleared out in order to have the goods delivered to the country of buyers' origin.
+Duties and taxes need to be cleared out in order for goods to be delivered to the buyers' origin country.

-DDP Incoterms - Delivered Duty Paid.
-The seller is responsible for handling the risks and costs of the shipment, including import duty and any other charges related to delivery.
+DDP Incoterms - Delivered Duty Paid: The seller is responsible for handling the risks and costs of the shipment, including the import duty and any other charges related to delivery.

 Customs clearance process

-The customs inspector will check the invoice as well as he can also check your website/store to check if everything is correct - it is important to put correct values and information to avoid rejection by the customs and having your goods returned back.
+2. The inspector will check the commercial invoice and cross-check the value with your online store.
+It is important to put correct values and information to avoid rejection by customs and having your goods returned to you.

-If the value is above the de minimis threshold (the amount at which duties and taxes will be charged) then duties and taxes apply.
+3. If the value is above the de minimis threshold (the amount at which duties and taxes will be charged), then duties and taxes apply.

-If the shipment arrives with duties paid, it means the sender has handled payment, allowing it to be released for delivery.
-If the shipment arrives with duties unpaid, the recipient will need to handle it.
-Customs will hold the package, and the receiver will be contacted to clear out all outstanding duties and taxes to have the goods delivered.
+4. Customs will check who is responsible for paying the duties and taxes based on your selection when creating the shipment (DDU or DDP).
+If the shipment arrives with duties paid, the shipment will be released for delivery.
+If the shipment arrives with duties unpaid, the recipient will need to handle the payment.
+Customs will hold the package and the receiver will be contacted to clear out all outstanding duties and taxes to have the goods delivered.